Qualification for the 2025 World Games

-The 2025 World Games is set to take place in Chengdu, China from 7 to 17 August 2025.
+The 2025 World Games took place in Chengdu, China from 7 to 17 August 2025.
 The qualification procedure for each sport, and those countries that qualified are as follows:

 Air Sports

 There will be one air sport event at the games.
 Qualification will be based on a ranking list compiled by the FAI, dependent on results from the 2024 World Drone Racing Championships, and the 2024 Drone Racing World Cup.
 Countries may have no more than one athlete per gender competing.